PREVENTION IS ONE OF THE KEYS TO ENDING HIV

-They’re the best protection we’ve got against HIV and against most STIs.
+They’re one of the best protections we’ve got against HIV and against most STIs.
 Condoms can occasionally break if used incorrectly but using lots of lube will prevent most breakages.

 Fact: The presence of sexually transmissible infections (STIs) can make it easier to transmit or acquire HIV.

-If you’re HIV positive, STIs or other infections can increase or ‘spike’ your viral load making it more likely that HIV will be transmitted.
+If you’re HIV positive and not on antiretroviral treatment, STIs or other infections can increase or ‘spike’ your viral load making it more likely that HIV will be transmitted.
 An STI infection can also make people without HIV susceptible to HIV infection.